Getting Started with Online Teaching in Canvas

 • Visit CTLT’s Keep Teaching website for information about online teaching, including resources to walk you through moving your course online.

-• Contact Skylight LT support (LT.support@science.ubc.ca) if you need assistance or have questions about the use of any learning technologies.
+• Contact Science LT support (LT.support@science.ubc.ca) if you need assistance or have questions about the use of any learning technologies.